dotnet/docs/docs/core/docker/build-container.md

 The *Dockerfile* file is used by the `docker build` command to create a container image.
 This file is a text file named *Dockerfile* that doesn't have an extension.

 Create a file named *Dockerfile* in the directory containing the *.csproj* and open it in a text editor.
-This tutorial will use the ASP.NET Core runtime image (which contains the .NET runtime image) and corresponds with the .NET console application.
+This tutorial will use the .Net7 runtime image (which contains the .NET runtime image) and corresponds with the .NET console application.

 :::code language="docker" source="snippets/App/Dockerfile":::

-> [!NOTE]
-> The ASP.NET Core runtime image is used intentionally here, although the `mcr.microsoft.com/dotnet/runtime:7.0` image could have been used.

 > [!TIP]
 > This _Dockerfile_ uses multi-stage builds, which optimizes the final size of the image by layering the build and leaving only required artifacts.
 For more information, see [Docker Docs: multi-stage builds](https://docs.docker.com/build/building/multi-stage/).